Gmagon/src.gmagon.com/source/guide/gmagoncssmaker/tutorial/transform.md

 {% endraw %}

-In the next page, we will start explore [CSS-Filter](./filter.html).
+In the next page, we will start to explore [CSS-Filter](./filter.html).